 Learn how to care for the Silver Satin, or Scindapsus pictus!

 The Silver Satin (Scindapsus pictus) is native to Southeast Asia and has the reputation of being one of the easiest houseplants to keep alive.
-It is known for its heart-shaped leaves, splashed with spots of iridescent gray, and fast-growing trailing vines.
+It is known for its heart-shaped matte leaves, splashed with spots of iridescent gray, and fast-growing trailing vines.
+A mature Silver Satin can grow vines between 4-10 feet long depending on conditions.

 Thrives in medium to bright indirect light, but can tolerate low indirect light.